 “We can’t become what we need to be by remaining what we are.” ~ Oprah Winfrey

-Posts on the Stock Market, Finance, Politics, and Life!
+Thought for the day, plus posts on the Stock Market, Finance, and Politics!

 Want to talk?
 Contact me!